 Fortunately, the startups in this space are working on anything but evil killer robots.

 That’s not what Pierre Cambou at has in mind.
 I was able to catch up with Pierre recently with regards to his upcoming projects in the field of machine vision, and glean some inside insight into the possibilities and future trajectory of machine sight and sensor technology.

 The advent of massive investments and developments in telecom has driven the quality of sensors up and the prices of sensors down, says Pierre.
 As of now, research is robots is often left to fund itself, but cell phone companies are cranking out massive profits and are capable or dumping tons of that cash back into R&D. Samsung wants to brag about a better camera than the iPhone, and vice-versa, and unlike many robotic vision technologies, cell phones have a clear, defined, and massive market.

-Pierre’s company, Vence Innovation, is taking advantage of these developments in sensor technology and is aiming to apply them in unique ways to different sectors.
+Pierre’s company, Vence Innovation (website no longer live), is taking advantage of these developments in sensor technology and is aiming to apply them in unique ways to different sectors.

 One application that the team is working on – that Pierre feels is a strong application for machine learning overall – is the field of assisted living.
 Japan’s concerns about dropping birth rates (and their fascination with robots) has produced a wave of innovation in the field of assisted living, which has also developed the assisted living robotics industry in Europe.
 Pierre believes that better vision and sensors could detect the movement and behaviors of an elderly individual without needing to place them under constant visual surveillance.

 The robot would need to detect unusual movements, calls for help, or falls and injuries, and immediately call for help or come to the aide of the elderly person themselves – all with the help of more capable vision sensors.
 Pierre believes that these technologies have serious implications for the livelihood of our elderly, and that they may be an overlooked area for the direct application of improved machine vision and perception.